 I presented the above images to the class for feedback.
 I aimed to ensure the company, Daffodil, and its process was clear.
-I selected the name Daffodil as this flower represents change and the triumph of new hope over despair.
 Here are a few notes that impacted my redesigns:

 - The person in the BioScan looks like a gingerbread man, which doesn’t fit the aesthetic of the other icons.

 - BioInk which uses individuals’ cells (YourFormula) needs to represent the individual more.
 Right now it’s too generic.